 If you are interested in pursuing post-graduate fellowships and scholarships such as the Fulbright, Marshalls, Rhodes, Rotary Ambassadorial, and Mitchell Scholarships, begin your exploration of those programs now.

 Attend the Freshman & Sophomore Career Program which covers a variety of topics such as career and major exploration, resume and cover letter writing, networking tips, internship search strategies, and interviewing advice.

-Plan to attend the fall Career Fair as well as the Internship Fair and Camp Fair to continue exploring career opportunities and to network with recruiters.
+Plan to attend the fall Career Fair as well as internship programs to continue exploring career opportunities and to network with recruiters.
 Search Handshake for upcoming events.